HassanShakeel235/Loan-Default-Prediction/README.md

 ### **Results & Analysis**

+The performance of the implemented models was evaluated using multiple metrics, including accuracy, recall, F1-score, and AUC.
+Due to the imbalanced nature of the dataset, special emphasis was placed on the default class (class 1), as it represents high-risk borrowers.
+The following table summarizes the comparative performance of the Logistic Regression, Decision Tree, and Neural Network models.

 #### **Model Performance Comparison**

 | Model | Accuracy | Recall (Default) | F1-Score (Default) | AUC |